jjiya8441/Sales-Analytics/README.md

 All KPIs are dynamically calculated and driven by Order Date, enabling time-based analysis.

+🧮 SQL Analysis

+Aggregated sales, profit, and order metrics using GROUP BY

+Analyzed performance by product, category, region, and customer

+Identified low-sales and loss-making products using conditional logic

+Validated KPI calculations before visualization

+Optimized queries for dashboard-ready datasets

 📊 Dashboard Visuals

 KPI Cards for quick performance snapshot